 In short, we believed that a sensible tech education can prepare children to be the model citizens of the world of tomorrow.
 Confident, inventive, tech-savvy, STEM-proficient, empowered to create things, and having the self-assuredness to do so.

 It was time to figure out how to set this bold plan in motion.
-Stay tuned for the next part of this blog post series to find out how we brought Robo Wunderkind to life!
+Check out the next part of this blog post series to find out how we brought Robo Wunderkind to life!

 Join us on our mission of bringing fun and creative tech education to classrooms and homes worldwide.
 Visit our blog to discover plenty of resources about education, and follow our social media channels to stay updated about the latest news.